ISAITB/docs-itb-ta/source/communityDashboard/index.rst

 Within such rich content it is possible to include additional **resources**, either as displayed images or download links.
 Typical examples are a community's logo displayed on its landing page, UML sequence diagrams to illustrate a test case's steps, and links to download test data.
-When referring to such resources, you may either point to external sources (e.g. a public documentation site for your project) or to resources defined internally within the test bed.
+When referring to such resources, you may either point to external sources (e.g. a public documentation site for your project) or to resources defined internally within the Test Bed.
 The configuration and use of such internal resources is addressed in the current section.

 Configured resources are displayed in the **Resources** section.
 Each resource is presented as a row displaying its file **name**, its **reference to use** when